erlang/otp/lib/kernel/doc/guides/socket_usage.md

                     ERROR
             end;
         {error, {_Reason, _RestIOV}} = ERROR ->
-            %% Some part of the I/O vector was sent before an error occured ERROR;
+            %% Some part of the I/O vector was sent before an error occurred ERROR;
         {error, _} = ERROR ->
             %% Note that